smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 ### Data Storage
 The data for these new features would be stored in new relational tables in the existing SHAID Postgres database, as follows:
-* `application_vendor_message`: stores an auto-generated ID, which application the message is regarding, which OEM thread the message is associated with, who the message is from (OEM or app developer ID), the name of the individual who authored the message, the message contents, creation time, deletion time
+* `application_vendor_message`: stores an auto-generated ID, which application the message is regarding, which OEM thread the message is associated with, who the message is from (OEM or app developer ID), the name of the individual who authored the message, the message contents, creation date/time, deletion date/time
-* `application_issue`: stores a globally-unique auto-generated ID, an application-specific unique auto-generated ID, which application the issue is regarding, which OEM created the issue, the issue title, description, whether it is accessible by other OEMs, it's opened/closed status, creation time, updated time
+* `application_issue`: stores a globally-unique auto-generated ID, an application-specific unique auto-generated ID, which application the issue is regarding, which OEM created the issue, the issue title, description, whether it is accessible by other OEMs, it's opened/closed status, creation date/time, updated date/time
-* `application_issue_message`: stores an auto-generated ID, which issue ID the message is targeted to, who the message is from (OEM or app developer ID), the message type ('DISCUSSION', 'CLOSED', 'OPENED'), the name of the individual who authored the message, the message contents, creation time, deletion time
+* `application_issue_message`: stores an auto-generated ID, which issue ID the message is targeted to, who the message is from (OEM or app developer ID), the message type ('DISCUSSION', 'CLOSED', 'OPENED'), the name of the individual who authored the message, the message contents, creation date/time, deletion date/time

 ### User Interface
 By taking a custom-built approach, the SDLC is able to retain more control of the OEM and developer experiences for greater flexibility and ease-of-use.
 Since the proposed solution does not rely on any third-party integrations, the features would be instantly available to all OEMs and application developers without requiring additional setup/configuration from them.
 Please see the proposed design illustrations below.